Testing Methods

 • Trash (% area, trash count) and Trash Grade

-• New: Nep Testing
+• Nep Testing

 See an example of HVI test results